 - Remove the outer layer of the lemongrass, discard the green section and use the bulb only, which is white.
 Cut the white section of the lemongrass into short sections.

-- Cut the onions into large pieces, and leave the whole clove of garlic as it is.
+- Cut the onions into large pieces, and leave the whole clove of garlic.

 - Cut the turmeric into slices (use your glove ).
 Drop a piece of belacan and the candlenuts into the blender.

-- Blend these items finely and until homogeneous.
-You may experience some small pieces of galangal and lemongrass remained in the gravy after cooking if you do not blend the paste until it is smooth enough.
+- Blend these items until homogeneous and become a fine paste.
+After cooking, you may experience some small pieces of galangal and lemongrass remaining in the gravy if you do not blend the paste until it is smooth enough.